We are reader-supported. Buying through any red colored link on our site may earn us commissions. Learn More.

 Unlike other jewelers, which tend to focus on the same few ring designs, John Marchiafava — the founder of Marchi Jewelry — has set out to stock unique and different jewelry from a wide range of artists.

 Most of Marchi’s engagement rings have a vintage-inspired design, although they also sell a variety of stylish, contemporary pieces.
 If you’re looking for an engagement ring that’s a little difficult and original, this store is definitely worth a visit.

 Open for business for more than a century, Barsky Diamonds is one of the most well-known jewelers in Philadelphia.
 Their boutique is located right in the heart of Jewelers’ Row at 724 Sansom St.

 Barsky Diamonds sell a good selection of engagement rings, bridal sets, wedding bands and other jewelry.
 They offer a money back guarantee, free engraving and provide a professional level of service.
-Like with other diamond jewelers, make sure you only stick to diamonds that come with a GIA or AGS certificate.
+Like with other diamond jewelers, make sure you only stick to diamonds that come with a GIA certificate.

 As we’ve already mentioned, it’s important that you know what you’re looking for when you shop for diamonds at a brick-and-mortar jewelry store.

 Understanding what makes a diamond valuable ahead of time will help you avoid traps that are common when shopping for diamond jewelry.
 It’ll also make it easier for you to tell a good deal apart from one that might not be in your best interest.

 Below, we’ve shared five expert tips to help you avoid common diamond-buying mistakes and make sure you get a fair deal when you go diamond shopping on Jewelers’ Row.